iulian4ik/thinkster-django-angular-tutorial/chapter09.md

     })();

 {x: profiles_factory}
-Create a new factory called `Profiles` in `static/javascripts/profiles/services/profiles.service.js`
+Create a new factory called `Profile` in `static/javascripts/profiles/services/profile.service.js`

 We aren't doing anything special here.
 Each of these API calls is a basic CRUD operation, so we get away with not having much code.